datastaxdevs/workshop-nosqlbench/extended_README.md

 #### Database contents

-By this point, you may have a quesiton:
+By this point, you may have a question:
 _"but what is being written to the database, exactly?_

 To find out, we will connect to the database and inspect the contents of the